-(1) These benefits would be payable under the change in control plan if the Involuntary Termination without Cause or Constructive Termination occurred within 12 months following a Change in Control and assuming such termination took place on December 31, 2014.
+(1) These benefits would be payable under the change in control plan if the involuntary termination without cause or constructive termination occurred upon or within 12 months following a change in control and assuming such termination took place on December 31, 2015.
 The forms of stock option and RSU agreements under the 2011 Plan and the 2007 Plan provide for the same vesting acceleration benefit as shown here under the change in control plan, therefore no separate vesting acceleration benefit is listed.
-Ms. Falberg resigned from her position as our Chief Financial Officer in March 2014 and did not receive any severance or other payments in connection with her resignation.
+Pursuant to the change in control plan, as of February 2016, an involuntary termination without cause also includes an individual's death or disability.

-(2) These benefits would be payable under the 2011 Plan and the 2007 Plan if, upon a corporate transaction event, the board of directors exercised its discretion to accelerate the vesting and exercisability of outstanding stock options and RSU awards, assuming the vesting acceleration took place on December 31, 2014.
+(2) These benefits would be payable under the 2011 Plan and the 2007 Plan if, upon a corporate transaction event, the board of directors exercised its discretion to accelerate the vesting and exercisability of outstanding stock options and RSU awards, assuming the vesting acceleration took place on December 31, 2015.
 For a description of the potential vesting acceleration provisions in the 2011 Plan and the 2007 Plan, see "Description of Compensation Arrangements" above.

-(3) The value of stock option and RSU award vesting acceleration is based on the closing price of \$163.73 per ordinary share on December 31, 2014, minus, in the case of stock options, the exercise price of the unvested stock option shares subject to acceleration.
+(3) The value of stock option and RSU award vesting acceleration is based on the closing price of \$140.56 per ordinary share on December 31, 2015, minus, in the case of stock options, the exercise price of the unvested stock option shares subject to acceleration.